In a new decision The Icelandic Data Protection Authority has ruled that a school in Reykjavík may not use a US cloud provider:

 With this decision, companies and authorities have not really become wiser about how dangerous it is to use IT providers illegally / in violation of the rules in the USA without having taken all the steps that the data protection rules say we should.

-Should I be sharp on the basis of the above, I would claim that the Danish Data Protection Agency cloud guide contains significantly heavier obligations for companies and authorities than just the transfer to the United States or third countries.
+On the basis of the above, if I have to be sharp, I would claim that Datatilsynets cloud guide contains significantly heavier obligations for companies and authorities than just the transfer to the United States or third countries.

 In my opinion, there has thus been too little discussion of the following requirements, which have been highlighted with the cloud guide (and others could be mentioned):